-How to Improve Ecommerce Conversion Rates – Don’t Settle For 2%
+How to Improve Your eCommerce Conversion Rate – Don’t Settle For 2%

-Considering how important it is to stay ahead of the game, and the amount of money businesses spend on customer acquisition, most online stores are surprisingly complacent about their conversion rate.
-Most surveys documenting average eCommerce conversion rates put the figure around 2%.
-This might seem reasonable, but consider this…
+Despite the money spent on customer acquisition, most stores are surprisingly complacent about their eCommerce conversion rate.
+Surveys documenting average conversion rates usually put the figure around 2%.
+That might seem reasonable, but consider this…

 The Royal Albert Hall seats 5500 people.
-Imagine that 2% of the audience buys something during a show.
-If the Royal Albert Hall had the same conversion rate as most eCommerce websites, all the bars, merchandise stalls and snack shops would be fighting over only 110 customers.
+If 2% of the audience buys something during a show (ie. if the Royal Albert Hall had the same conversion rate as most eCommerce websites) all the bars, merchandise stalls and snack shops would be fighting over only 110 customers.
 That’s a lot of empty barstools!

-These rates can be easily increased without spending much time or money.
-In this article, we discuss the benchmark for eCommerce conversion rates, explain why conversion rates matter and consider how to improve them.
-Taking note of some of the hints, tips and techniques from our Conversion Rate Guide will help you to outperform the industry average.
+eCommerce conversion rates can be increased without spending much time or money.
+In this article, we discuss the industry benchmark for conversions, explain why conversion rates matter and consider how to improve them.

 |Average eCommerce Conversion Rate (%)||Research Body||Date of Survey|